 |Cash advance transaction fee||6%|

-How does the Standard Chartered Unlimited Cashback Credit Card work?
+Standard Chartered Unlimited Cashback Credit Card: How it works

 As a fuss-free, anything-goes card, this is as simple as it gets.
-You get 1.5% cashback on all spending, with no cashback cap and no minimum spending requirements.
+You get up to 1.5% cashback on all spending, with no cashback cap and no minimum spending requirements.

 While the 1.5% cashback rate the card offers isn’t really super high, the card’s strength lies in how uncomplicated it is.